shadowa2j/it-automation-tools/README.md

 - MINOR: New features, backward compatible
 - PATCH: Bug fixes, backward compatible

-## 📧 Contact

-For questions or support regarding these scripts:
-- Create an issue in this repository
-- Email: support@qcsph.com (for Uplift Michigan related items)

 ## 📄 License

 These scripts are provided as-is for personal and professional use.

-## 🎯 Environments

-These scripts are used across multiple client environments:
-- **Uplift Michigan Online School** - Student information and onboarding automation
-- **Wilbert Plastics** - Network administration and file management
-- **Prism Plastics** - System maintenance and printer management
-- **Marmon Plastics** - Network infrastructure support

 ---